ArashPartow/math-parser-benchmark-project/readme.md

     [03] Lepton               (Parse error in expression "+1.1+a^b ": unexpected token: +)
     **** ERROR ****   Excessive number of evaluation failures!
 [3]

-The definitions of each column are as follows:
+The meanings of each of the columns are as follows:

 1. Rank
 2. Parser